markstory/cakephp-typescript-react/README.md

 3. Run `php composer.phar create-project --prefer-dist markstory/cakephp-typescript-react [app_name]`.
 4. Install nodejs dependencies with `npm install` or `yarn install`.

-## Running the local PHP server

-You can run the local PHP server with:

-    bin/cake server

-And then visit this server at `http://localhost:8765`.
-Using another webserver is possible, but you will need to further configure `mix` to know about the subdirectory your application is running in.

 ## Frontend Assets

 Unlike typical CakePHP applications, the frontend assets in this skeleton live